samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab1_Environment_Setup/readme.md

 ## Installing Visual Studio Code on Windows

-Download VS Code: Visit the VS Code download page and download the [installer for Windows](https://vscode.microsoft.com)
+Download VS Code: Visit the VS Code download page and download the installer for Windows +++https://vscode.microsoft.com+++

 - Run the Installer: Open the downloaded installer and follow the prompts to install VS Code
 - Launch VS Code: Once installed, you can open VS Code from the start menu